mmu-webdesign/Level4-web-term-1/CSS/css01/03-applying-css.md

 <h3 class="warning">Avoid inline styles</h3>

 Avoid using CSS in this way when possible.
 It is the opposite of a best practice.
 First, it is the least efficient implementation of CSS for maintenance.
 One styling change might require multiple edits within in a single web page.
 Second, inline CSS also mixes (CSS) presentational code with HTML and content, making everything more difficult to read and understand.
-Separating code and content makes maintenance easier for all who work on the the website.
+Separating code and content makes maintenance easier for all who work on the website.

 There are a few circumstances where inline styles are more common.
 You might have to resort to using inline styles if your working environment is very restrictive.
 For example, perhaps your CMS only allows you to edit the HTML body.
 You may also see a lot of inline styles in HTML email to achieve compatibility with as many email clients as possible.